 This game provides dungeon questing, with stories and theme, and a good set of character choices it has quickly become a favourite of mine.
 It is also very enjoyable to play solo by controlling two heroes, and is a quick game to set up and play.
 Whilst playing with miniatures is always exciting, this game manages to be fast and fun and is therefore more likely to get played.
 Each quest is no pushover with two heroes and there are enough random elements in the set up to make repeat adventures still entertaining.

-This game had a lot of potential for expansions, with new heroes and monsters to be added, and most exciting perhaps themed story quests.
-Sadly with the loss of the licencing rights, only two new heroes were ever forthcoming with the Witch Hunter and Trollslayer characters, two of the more famous and enjoyable hero types for me thankfully.
-The official game development has now finished before it really got going, but it is still a great one off game to pick up while you can.
+Only two new heroes were ever forthcoming with the Witch Hunter and Trollslayer characters, two of the more famous and enjoyable hero types for me thankfully.
+The official game development has now finished before it really got going, but it is still a great one off game to pick up while you can and there is a lot of fan content around.

 Custom Starter Quests